raphaelquast/EOmaps/docs/source/user_guide/index.rst

 ==========

-Here you can find detailed information on all features and functionalities of EOmaps with a lot of code-examples!
+The following chapters provide detailed informatio on how to use EOmaps with a lot of code-examples!